realA10001986/Dash-Gauges/DIY/README.md

 #### Connecting a Time Travel button

 The Control Board has a Time Travel button (marked "TT").
-If you want to connect an external Time Travel button, connect it to the "TT" and "3V3" pins of the "Time Travel" connector.
+If you want to connect an external Time Travel button, connect it to the "TT" and "3V3" pins of the "Time Travel" connector (red_3).

 #### Connecting a TCD to the Dash Gauges by wire